bytedream/scripts/java-beautifier/README.md

 #### Usage

-Beautifies a java file.
 ```
 ./java-beautifier.py <a java file>
 ```

 #### Example

-1. Create `Main.java` with the content
+1. Create a `Main.java` with the following content:
     ```java
     public class Main {